knope-dev/knope/docs/src/content/docs/reference/Config File/packages.md

 Must contain a module line
 which must end in the major version for any greater than 1.
 Can optionally contain a comment containing the _full_ version.
-If this comment is not present, the latest matching Git tag is used to determine the version.
+If this comment isn't present, Knope uses the latest matching Git tag to find the version.

 ```text title="go.mod"
 module github.com/knope-dev/knope // v0.0.1